graphile/crystal/postgraphile/website/postgraphile/config.md

-It's _not_ a good idea to give direct access to the `req` or `res` objects via `context` as it binds the context too tightly to the HTTP request lifecycle — this will cause you issues if you try and use the GraphQL schema in other contexts (e.g. directly or over alternative transports such as websockets for realtime).
+It's _not_ a good idea to give direct access to the `req` or `res` objects via `context` as it binds the context too tightly to the HTTP request lifecycle — this will cause you issues if you try and use the GraphQL schema in other contexts (e.g. directly from the application, in integration tests, or over alternative transports such as websockets for realtime).
 Instead, add helpers to get/set the data you need.

 :::